frankrdesilets/wildlife-connects/README.md

 ### Front-end:

 Bootstrap was used at the front-end HTML and CSS framework.
+Use was made of the grid system to ensure accessibility across a range of devices.

 ### Database: